monci07/Voice-NN/README.md

 (These technology's are not final and may change in the future)

-I divided the project in 4 parts:
+I divided the project in 5 parts:
 1. Create n number of samples to train the NN for recognicing the key-word.
 The samples are divided in "negatives" and "positives", at the moment im not quite sure how many of each I will need.
 2. Experiment with different type of recursive NN structures to be able to predict when the computer recieves the activation word.
 3. Ones the previous step is done, its time to create a data-set of words.
 4. Here is either two options:
    1. Change the last layer of the previous NN to predict letters and form words.
    2. Use a whole new NN.
+5. Put it all together.
 I will try to keep every thing explained in these README and in each notebook.

-As for now the project its in the second part.
+As for now the project its in the third part.

 ### First part
 All the information its  on the jupyter notebook.